harshavardhankonisa/split-soul/docs/contributing.md

 # Contributing Guide

-Thank you for considering contributing to Spectral Soul!
+Thank you for considering contribution to Split Soul!

 ## How to Contribute